c3s-applications/helm-chart/README.md

-# Helm chart for deploying application on the CADS infrastructure
+# Deploy applications on CADS infrastructure

-More instructions to follow
+First upload application as a Docker Image, then add a values file